kart-projects/Goodreads-books/README.md

 ## Motivation<a name="motivation"></a>

 As a software developer I always wanted to develop a second hobby like reading non-technical and interesting books.
 Recently I was reading reviews about non-technical books on websites like Amazon.com to pick a list of good books for my kid's Reading Counts test.
 During such an occasion I stumbled upon https://www.goodreads.com.com and noticed that the site provides not only a good list of books to read but also questions on books to test your knowledge of the content.
 When I saw the Goodreads-books dataset in Kaggle's website, I was immediately interested to explore it.
 But how do I use the CRISP-DM data mining methodology on this dataset and explore it?
 I wanted to spend time and do an Exploratory Data Analysis (EDA) on this dataset, at the same time understand the CRISP-DM methodology.
-So, here I amw ith this Good-reads repo.
+So, here I am with this Good-reads repo.

 ## What is CRISP-DM?<a name="CRISP-DM"></a>